upsidedownlabs/upsidedownlabs.github.io/software/bioamp/eye-bioamp-arduino-firmware/index.rst

   - To try filtered signal: open ``02_EOGFilter.ino``

 .. note::
-    You'll find all the experiments listed below, each with :ref:`step-by-step instructions<experiments step by step>`.
+    You'll find all the experiments listed below, each with :ref:`step-by-step instructions<eye-bioamp-arduino-firmware-exp-list>`.
 Just scroll to the one you're working on to get started with the right setup.

 5. Connect Your Arduino